 Here are a few ideal scenarios for playing reroll comps:

-- You have a strong starting champion or synergy: If you find multiple copies of a champion like Jhin, Zed, or Yordles early, rerolling can help you get them to 2 or 3 stars quickly.
+- You have a strong starting champion or synergy: If you find multiple copies of a champion like Darius, Draven, Powder, Violet and Vander early, rerolling can help you get them to 2 or 3 stars quickly.

 - You are on a losing streak: Rerolling can help you recover by finding strong units early and getting back into the game.

-- You can hit your desired composition early: Some reroll comps, such as Yordles or 4-Heart, are powerful in the mid-game and can help you snowball to the late-game.
+- You can hit your desired composition early: Some reroll comps, such as (Powder, Camille, Violet, Smeech, Vander), are powerful in the mid-game and can help you snowball to the late-game.

 Explore all of the TFT Set 13 Blog here!